BLATTEN - TRÄMEL - NATERS

 • Destination: Naters

-This hike starts in Blatten near Naters and leads through forests as well as along sunny slopes to Naters.
+This hike starts in Blatten bei Naters and leads through forests as well as along sunny slopes to Naters.

-First, take time to explore the old village of Blatten near Naters and then begin the hike.
-Initially, the path leads you into the romantic Blindtal.
-Enjoy the tranquility of the forest and listen to the babbling of the water.
-The hike then continues to Geimen.
+First take time to explore the old village of Blatten bei Naters and then start the hike.
+The path initially leads you into the romantic Blindtal.
+Enjoy the peace of the forest and listen to the babbling of the water.
+The hike then leads to Geimen.

-After a small ascent, you reach above the lake in Bitschji at the "oberi Bitscheri" water pipeline.
-Following its course for a short time, you enjoy a wide view into the valley floor of the Rhone valley with Naters, Brig, Termen, and Ried-Brig.
-The path passes visible rock cavities where, during the war years, lead, lime, quartz, crystals, or talc were mined.
+After a small ascent, you reach the water pipeline «oberi Bitscheri» above the lake in Bitschji.
+Following its course for a short time, you enjoy a wide view of the valley floor of the Rhone valley with Naters, Brig, Termen, and Ried-Brig.
+The path passes the still visible rock cavities where lead, lime, quartz, crystals, or talc were mined during the war years.

-After about 1.5 hours, you reach Trämel with the small, picturesque Armenseelen chapel and the renovated pilgrims’ shelter.
+After about 1.5 hours you reach Trämel with the small, picturesque Armenseelen chapel and the renovated pilgrim shelter.
 Take a short break here.
-On the further descent, the previously rocky path becomes green again and you reach Naters via Hegdorn and Massegga.
+On the further descent, the previously rocky path becomes greener again, and you reach Naters via Hegdorn and Massegga.

 Blatten-Belalp Tourismus